wcm-io-caravan/caravan-rhyme/README.md

 }
 ```

-Here is how the corresponding Java interface looks like:
+And this is how the corresponding Java interface looks like:

 ```java
   @HalApiInterface